Sinnemahoning State Park

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

-Hunting and Firearms: About 1,400 acres are open to hunting, trapping and the training of dogs during established seasons.
+Hunting and Firearms: About 1400 acres of the park are open to hunting, trapping and the training of dogs during the established seasons.
 Common game species are deer, grouse, squirrel, bear, turkey and waterfowl.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.